influxdata/docs-v2/content/resources/videos/spirit-of-open-source.md

 ---
 title: The Spirit of Open Source
 description: >
-  Paul Dix discusses why InfluxData champions open source.
+  Paul Dix discusses why InfluxData champions open source and our commitment to the open source community.
 menu:
   resources:
     parent: Videos